cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - CPU usage is around +20% which is unusual
 - hard to reproduce, seems to be related to steamvr
 - many threads relating to this, solution that worked for me: reboot lighthouses [link](https://www.reddit.com/r/Unity3D/comments/6wr8b5/internal_jobtempalloc_has_allocations_that_are/)

+- conencted WMR to steamvr, so i dont need windows mixed reality play area anymore, everything can be done thru the steam vr system. so i do not need to create multiple scenes anymore as steam vr will be able to read everything under the same system
+*TODO revised*
+- 2) Vive setup
+- Store a json file in brachioplexus so it can read from it to detect the scenes avaialble
+- remove the double scenes, and anywhere the input is taken from unity, take instead from steamvr.
+- so now i dont need to deal with multiple systems, instead steamvr can automatically understand the input being taken in, so i can remove the initailziation scene and scripts